influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/join_node.md

 For example given two measurements:

-1. building_power (a single value) -- tagged by building, value is the total power consumed by the building.
+1. building_power (a single value): tagged by building, value is the total power consumed by the building.
-2. floor_power (multiple values) -- tagged by building and floor, values are the total power consumed by each floor.
+2. floor_power (multiple values): tagged by building and floor, values are the total power consumed by each floor.

 You want to calculate the percentage of the total building power consumed by each floor.
 Since you only have one point per building you need it to join multiple times with